 - December 2013-January 2014 Edition of The Middle East in London Hits Newsstands

 - SOAS experts examine results and prospects of the Arab Spring

 The Middle East in London is a leading resource on Middle Eastern communities in London.
 It includes event, film and book reviews along with the most comprehensive guide to all events pertaining to the Middle East in London and across the UK.

 LMEI Summer School

-In summer 2013 the LMEI will run an intensive five-week programme which includes two courses: an Arabic Language Course (introductory or intermediate) and another on ‘Government and Politics of the Middle East'.
+In summer 2014 the LMEI will run an intensive five-week programme which includes the following courses: an Arabic Language Course (introductory or intermediate) and another on ‘Government and Politics of the Middle East' or 'Introduction to Arab Culture'.
 Further details.